-Quality is our first concern at Extreme Networks, and we have made every effort to ensure the accuracy and completeness of this document.
-We are always striving to improve our documentation and help you work better, so we want to hear from you!
-We welcome all feedback but especially want to know about:
+The User Enablement team at Extreme Networks has made every effort to ensure that this document is accurate, complete, and easy to use.
+We strive to improve our documentation to help you in your work, so we want to hear from you.
+We welcome all feedback, but we especially want to know about:

-- · Content errors or confusing or conflicting information. - Ideas for improvements to our documentation so you can find the information you need faster. - Broken links or usability issues.
+- Content errors, or confusing or conflicting information. - · Improvements that would help you find relevant information. - · Broken links or usability issues.